Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 Output: `<initial_part_of_CONTAINER_ID>` (Container is removed)

-28. Get list of all containers
+28. Get list of all containers:

 ```
 docker ps -a
 ```

-No container `demo-postgres`
+The container `demo-postgres` is no longer displayed.

-29. Start a new PostgreSQL container to check that the data is persisting
+29. Start a new PostgreSQL container to check that the data is persisting:

 ```
 docker run \